 An introduction and guide to the Terra Network.

-The Terra Protocol is the creator of the Luna Token, Terra Core, and the blockchain payment solution CHAI.
+The Terra Classic Protocol is the creator of the Luna Classic Token, Terra Core, and the blockchain payment solution CHAI.
 The Terra Protocol’s mission is to free people from the hidden fees embedded into everyday payments.
 They want to strip away all inefficiencies by using blockchain.
-The design of the Terra Protocol is based on two things: stability and adoption by e-commerce platforms.
+The design of the Terra Classic is based on two things: stability and adoption by e-commerce platforms.

-The Terra Protocol runs on a Tendermint Delegated Proof of Stake algorithm and Cosmos SDK.
+The Terra Classic Protocol runs on a Tendermint Delegated Proof of Stake algorithm and Cosmos SDK.
 It is aimed at becoming a new worldwide financial infrastructure on which different DApps can be created.
-Terra has designed a stablecoin that can be used as a payment method on its blockchain payment solution.
-If you want to become a validator, you must demonstrate investment in the Terra protocol by staking their Luna tokens.
-The Luna token is the main digital asset in the Terra Protocol and therefore represents mining power.
+Terra Classic designed a stablecoin that can be used as a payment method on its blockchain payment solution.

 The blockchain payment solution CHAI was launched in June 2019 as a mobile payments app.
 CHAI offers the possibility for the same seamless payment experience as mainstream apps like PayPal.
 However, the transaction fees and instant connect to sellers through the blockchain technology, is what makes this DApp stand out.
 In February 2020, the DApp had 1.2 million users.

 Some of the world’s major fiat currencies such as USD, KRW, MNT, and the IMF SDR are already available as stablecoins on the network.
-With time, more and more currencies, such as EUR, CNY, JPY, and GBP will be added.
-TerraSDR is the currency in which transaction fees, miner rewards, and stimulus grants will be denominated.
-A system supporting atomic swaps is brought in place to make it possible for Terra currencies to be exchanged at their market rates.
+With time, more and more currencies, such as EUR, CNY, JPY, and GBP were added.
+TerraSDR is the currency in which transaction fees, miner rewards, and stimulus grants were denominated.
+A system supporting atomic swaps was brought in place to make it possible for Terra Classic currencies to be exchanged at their market rates.

-Measuring the stability of the coin is done with miner oracles.
-The reasoning behind this is that the price of Terra currencies in secondary markets is originated outside the blockchain.
-Therefore, the system has to rely on a decentralized price oracle to estimate the true exchange rate.
-The oracle mechanism works as follows:
+Measuring the stability of the coin was done with miner oracles.
+The reasoning behind this is that the price of Terra Classic currencies in secondary markets was originated outside the blockchain.
+Therefore, the system had to rely on a decentralized price oracle to estimate the true exchange rate.
+The oracle mechanism worked as follows:

 - Miners submit a vote for what they believe to be the current exchange rate between the Terra sub-currencies and fiat assets.